 Here is the profile of the 2015 50 miles race, please note that courses change every year.

-This is a runner submitted map & elevation profile of the 2015 50 mile course which includes the 30 & 10 mile courses, the 2018 is subject to change and this should be considered approximate.
+This is a runner submitted map & elevation profile of the 2015 50 mile course which includes the 30 & 10-mile courses, 2021 is subject to change and this should be considered approximate.

 2017 Race Report: